 Three letters of recommendation from faculty members

 It is highly recommended that applicants acquire letters from faculty members who know them and their academic work and, if applicable, who supervised independent study or research.
-These references should complete and return the Standardized Admission Evaluation Form along with their letter.
+The recommenders’ contact information must be entered in the Supporting Information quadrant of the application, and the system will automatically email the recommenders.

 High competence in skills important to a career in scientific research